 Adults who are at least 21 years but are not residents of Illinois can legally carry up to:

 An 18-year-old cannot enter a marijuana dispensary in Illinois to buy cannabis products for recreational use.
-The provisions of the Illinois Cannabis Regulation and Tax Act prohibit dispensing organizations from selling cannabis products to recreational users under 21 years.
+The provisions of the Illinois Cannabis Regulation and Tax Act prohibit dispensing organizations from selling cannabis products to anyone under the age of 21.
 As stipulated in Title 410, Section 705:15.85 of the Illinois Compiled Statutes, dispensary personnel must verify the ages of purchasers before selling cannabis products to them.

 The Illinois Compassionate Use of Medical Cannabis Program Act, contained in Title 410, Section 130 of the Illinois Compiled Statutes, allows minors diagnosed with specific medical conditions to use cannabis medically.
 Patients under 18 years will need caregivers to purchase marijuana products from dispensaries for them.
 Registered patients 18 years or older can buy cannabis products from state-approved dispensaries.
 So, although 18-year-olds can enter cannabis dispensaries in Illinois, they can only purchase items if they have valid medical marijuana registry identification cards issued by the Illinois Department of Public Health (IDPH).